spxak1/weywot/guides/fedora_uki.md

 # Install Universal Kernel on Fedora (40)

-This is pretty much the info that appears on (Fedora's UKI support phase 2 page)[https://fedoraproject.org/wiki/Changes/Unified_Kernel_Support_Phase_2].
+This is pretty much the info that appears on [Fedora's UKI support phase 2 page](https://fedoraproject.org/wiki/Changes/Unified_Kernel_Support_Phase_2).

 ## Prepare